 Grays Harbor Shorebird and Nature Festival

-Each spring, hundreds of thousands of shorebirds pause on their way north to rest and feed along the Washington Coast and in the Grays Harbor estuary.
-Coming from as far south as Argentina, these Arctic-bound shorebirds are among the world’s greatest migrants.
-The festival includes field trips to Grays Harbor National Wildlife Refuge and other birding hotspots.
-Note: The festival sometimes takes place in early May.
+Each spring, hundreds of thousands of shorebirds pause on their way north to rest and feed along the Washington coast and in the Grays Harbor estuary.
+Some of these Arctic-bound shorebirds come from as far south as Argentina, making them among the world’s longest-distance travelers.
+Grays Harbor National Wildlife Refuge and other local birding hotspots traditionally have a role in the festival.

 Horicon Marsh Bird Festival